oliviabishop/detectScene/README.md

 ## Step 3 - Create a Vision Request
+- After the specified ML model is loaded a vision request needs to be created
+- A method needs to be set using the object's completetion handler, specifying where the results will be sent after the request has been run
+- The user will recieve a message if the vision request recieves an unexpected result

         let request = VNCoreMLRequest(model: model) { [weak self] request, error in guard let results = request.results as?
 [VNClassificationObservation],